kubernetes/kubernetes/cluster/addons/README.md

 the related fields in config should be left unset.
 More specifically, leave `replicas` in `ReplicationController` / `Deployment` / `ReplicaSet` unset for Horizontal Scaling, leave `resources` for container unset for Vertical Scaling.
-The periodic reconcile won't clobbered these fields, hence they could be managed by Horizontal / Vertical Auto-scaler.
+The periodic reconcile won't clobber these fields, hence they could be managed by Horizontal / Vertical Auto-scaler.

 ## Add-on naming